-This dish, milagu kozhi varuval, is also popularly known as Chettinad chicken.
+This dish, milagu kozhi varuval, is also popularly known as Chettinad chicken, or pepper chicken.

 The heat comes from the black pepper and this provides a quite different flavour to dishes that predominantly use chilli for the heat.
-This use of black pepper is typical of dishes from this region.
+This use of black pepper is typical of dishes from Chettinad.

 The most important part of cooking this dish to reduce the sauce so that it just clings to the chicken.
 You do not want pieces of chicken floating in a peppery sauce.
 The final stage of reducing the dish will also darken the dish, adding to its visual appeal.
 Be very careful not to allow it to burn.

-- 800 g chicken breast fillets - cut into 3cm cubes
+- 800 g chicken thigh fillets - cut into 3cm cubes

 for the marinade